sanamedio/log-of-learning/notes-22-oct-2018.md

         return PyLong_Type.tp_as_number->nb_add((PyObject *)v, (PyObject *)w);
 }
 ```

+- C don't have inheritence, so struct subtyping is used.
+What this means is PyObject , PyIntObject and PyTypeObject will all have similar structure with more specific fields getting added to those types where they are needed.
+In that way we can refer to all of them using PyObject pointer and the fields which are present can be accessed in uniform way.

 - Reference counting is Cpython thing
 - [ ] TODO https://docs.python.org/3/reference/datamodel.html
 - [ ] TODO (All bytecodes can be seen here : https://docs.python.org/3/library/dis.html)